ryancramerdesign/ProcessWire/README.md

 /.htaccess
 ```

-Deleting and replacing the above directory/files is typically the
+Removing and replacing the above directory/files is typically the
 primary thing you need to do in order to upgrade.
 But please see
 the version-to-version specific upgrade notes documented further
 in this section.
-Below are more details about how you should
+Further below are more details about how you should
 replace the files mentioned above.

+After replacing the /wire/ directory (and the other two files if needed),
+hit reload in your browser, anywhere in the ProcessWire admin.
+You
+should see messages at the top of your screen about updates that were
+applied.
+Depending on which version you are upgrading from, you might
+also see error messages--this is normal.
+Keep hitting reload in your
+browser until you no longer see any upgrade related messages (up to 5
+reloads may be necessary).

 *NOTE: Renaming is an alternative to deleting, which gives you a quicker
 path to revert should you want to.
 For example, you might rename
 your /wire/ directory to be /.wire-2.4.0/ with ".wire" rather than
 "wire" to ensure the directory is hidden, and the 2.4.0 indicating the
 version that it was.
 Once your upgrade is safely in place, you could
-delete that .wire-2.4.0 directory (or keep it around).*
+delete that .wire-2.4.0 directory (or keep it around).
+If you keep old
+version dirs/files in place, make sure they are not http accessible.
+This is typically done by preceding the directory with a period to make
+it hidden.*

 #### Replacing the /wire/ directory